vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/mAnasaH/private/sevAs.md

 just go on a less busy day

+## mukkoTi-pradaxiNam
+Opened only during vaikuntha ekadasi + 12 days.
+You can go through it on that day - if u join morning satthumurai ghoshti.

 ## पीठादिपति-श्लोकः
 its called Atihyam of Venkateswara, recited whenever any mukhya peethadhipathi etc visits the temple.